grycap/im/doc/source/dashboard.rst

 **List of Actions**:

-* Delete: Delete this infrastructure and all the asociated resources.
-It also has the option to "Force" de deletion.
-  In this case the infrastructure will be removed from the IM service even if some cloud resources cannot be deleted.
-  Only use this option if you know what you are doing.

 * Add nodes: The Add nodes action enables to add new VMs to the users' deployment.
 As depicted in :ref:`Fig. 9 <figure_dash_add_nodes>` it will show the list of different types of nodes currently deployed in the infrastructure and the user have to set the number of nodes of each type he wants to deploy.